smahad/datasciencecoursera/README.md

 # datasciencecoursera
-Repo created for Coursera Assignment 1
+Repo created for Coursera Assignment 1 for peer review.